Best AirPlay speakers to buy in 2014

 Tested at £500

 From its sophisticated leather finish and equally elegant and entertaining sound, everything about the Audio Pro Allroom Air One screams quality.
 Refined detail and accurate timing go hand in hand with a balanced sound that's utterfly captivating.
+It's hardly a surprise, then, that it snagged the Best wireless speaker £400+ gong at our 2013 Awards.

 Alongside the usual AirPlay connectivity, you can transfer your smart device's wi-fi settings to the speaker via USB – a handy feature.
 An optical digital input means you can also use the speaker as a soundbar, although its height might obstruct a fraction of your TV screen.